Kev1n-K1m/GraphicsGame/README.md

 press "q" to quit the game

-"UP","DOWN","LEFT","RIGIT" on your keyboard is for move the car forward, backward and turn around
+"UP","DOWN","LEFT","RIGIT" on your keyboard is to move the car forward, backward and turn around

 What should you do :